adinashby/Programming2Winter2022Vanier/Assignments/Assignment 4.md

 1. Create a method `void printShape(int row, char symbol)` that prints a certain pattern displayed as below:

-   (Note, for all `pringShape` methods, you allow to use for loop to print a row, but you should only use recursion to shift from one row to another)
+   (Note, for all `printShape` methods, you allow to use for loop to print a row, but you should only use recursion to shift from one row to another)

 ```java
 5, @